 Mommy Makeover Consultation

-During your personalized free consultation with Chicago Mommy Makeover plastic surgeon John Y.S.
+During your personalized consultation with Chicago Mommy Makeover plastic surgeon John Y.S.
 Kim, MD of Northwestern Plastic Surgery, Dr. Kim will carefully and thoroughly examine your body so he may customize an individualized treatment plan for your specific case.
 He will help you understand the risks of your proposed surgery so you can decide if the benefits will fulfill your goals.

 Mommy Makeover Procedures